Vyxal/Vyxal/commands/Division.md

 - In: a, b
 - Out: a % b

 Takes two values and divides them.
-Trying to divide by zero will raise an error.

 # Cohesion
 | a v          b > | Number               | String               | List/Generator                    |